• Skip to Content

 AS.378.115.
 First Year Japanese.
 5 Credits.

 This course is designed for students who have no background or previous knowledge in Japanese.
 The course consists of lectures on Tuesday/Thursday and conversation classes on Monday/Wednesdays/Fridays.
 The goal of the course is the simultaneous progression of four skills (speaking, listening, writing, and reading) as well as familiarity with aspects of Japanese culture.
 By the end of the year, students will have basic speaking and listening comprehension skills, a solid grasp of basic grammar items, reading and writing skills, and a recognition and production of approximately 150 kanji in context.
-Knowledge of grammar will be expanded significantly in AS.373.215.
+Knowledge of grammar will be expanded significantly in AS.378.215.
 No Satisfactory/ Unsatisfactory.
-Student may choose to attend either lecture at 10:30 am or 12 pm on TTh.Cross-listed with East Asian Studies

 AS.378.116.
 First Year Japanese II.
 5 Credits.